reginawang99/hoot/README.md

 3. Keyboard shortcuts (focus search, clear search) ✓
 4. nginx deployment strategy ✓
 1. Embedding pdfs and colors ✓
-1. Make section home show all entries for section
+1. Make section home show all entries for section ✓
-1. Make homepage show all entries
+1. Make homepage show all entries ✓
 1. Why is "10 Questions" not working (turns out django doesn't like escaped ampersands)
+1. There were duplicates in the spread sheet feels bad man
+1. Don't send request for recommended results when on section homepage
+1. Don't send request for sections, quick links and such every time we search.
+1. Fix everything in views to use "sections" not section
 1. Logging
 1. logging stats
+1. Caching?

 ## Small things
 1. Improve docker file
-2. add .dockerignore
+2. add .dockerignore ✓
 3. add deploy script
 4. Search bar + search button style ✓
 3. Sometimes "Loading.." does not show up ✓